mcsee/Software-Design-Articles/Articles/Code Smells/How to Find the Stinky parts of your Code/readme.md

 > TL;DR: A Compilation of bad smells in code.

-The code smells bad.
+The code smells badly.

 Let's see how to change the aromas.

-In this series, we will see several symptoms and situations that make us doubt the quality of our developments.
+In this series, we will see several symptoms and situations that make us doubt the quality of our development.
 We will present possible solutions.

 Most of these smells are just *hints* of something that might be wrong.
 They are not rigid rules.